CodeForPhilly/ops/kubernetes/alpha-cluster/salt/README.md

 - firewalld module will not accept an empty string as a zone name (which is an alias for the default zone).
 Will need to set firewall rules using idempotent commands instead.
-- For some reason the network.system module will not set the hotname on suse. no idea what that's all about.
 - zpool will be created, but state will fail after that due to a bug